Food Safety & Regulation

 On this Page:

-The Health Protection Service has prepared the following Guides to ensure that stall operators have the correct methods of providing safe food to their customers.
+The Health Protection Service has prepared the following guides for the stalls at the Multicultural Food Festival.
+The information is intended to ensure stall operators provide safe food to their customers.

 From 1 January 2013, certain ACT food businesses (e.g. larger ‘fast food’ and snack chains) will be required to display the kilojoule (kJ) content of their standard food items.